 Directed by Curtis Bernhardt (My Reputation and Payment on Demand) from a screenplay by Catherine Turney, A Stolen Life is undoubtedly Davis’s most personal movie.
 She not only produced it, but also worked closely on the screenplay.
 Davis poured her most inner thoughts into the script, thus the film reflects the actress’s personal philosophy that drove her life and career.

 I’ll argue that the twin sisters are Davis split into two.
 They represent Davis’s life-long struggle between romantic aspirations and professional ambition.
 This introspective work not only provides a peek into what made Davis tick, but offers a keen analysis of self-interest versus moral duty.
 She, of course, deals with issues from the perspective of a woman, but any person, man or woman, who has tried to balance love-life with career is bound to get something out of the movie.

 A Stolen Life is also one of the best studies of unrequited love that I’ve seen, and I’ll put it right up there, right next to Letter from an Unknown Woman (1948) and Splendor in the Grass (1961), two great films about one-sided love.

-The film was beautifully shot in Laguna Beach, California (a stand-in for New England) by Ernie Haller (Jezebel and Dark Victory) and Sol Polito (The Petrified Forest and The Letter).
+A Stolen Life was beautifully shot in Laguna Beach, California (a stand-in for New England) by Ernie Haller (Jezebel and Dark Victory) and Sol Polito (The Petrified Forest and The Letter).
 Max Steiner’s (Now, Voyager) music score is great too.